gongt108/travel-map-app/README.md

 ![Login Page](./resources/login-screen.png)

-Users are automatically redirected here if they are no logged in.
+Users are automatically redirected here if they are not logged in.

 #### Signup